marshreddy/docs/tapi/postman/README.md

 4. To use the token for the other API calls, specify the token as a header with `Authorization: Bearer {token}`.
 For a complete set of the API's endpoints, please see the full [documentation](https://developer.whereismytransport.com/documentation).
 Below is an example of how to retrieve a list of agencies using the bearer token.
     ![](postman_6_agencies.png)

+And that's it.
+You can use the postman collection from here on, and use our [documentation](https://developer.whereismytransport.com/documentation) to explore of the capabilities of our API.
+Happy coding!